Tailored from £7,000 per person excl. flights

-15 days Antananarivo, Andasibe, Isalo National Park, Toliara, Mandrare, Manafiafy
+17 days Antananarivo, Andasibe, Isalo National Park, Toliara, Mandrare, Nosy Komba

-15 days Antananarivo, Andasibe, Isalo National Park, Toliara, Mandrare, Manafiafy
+17 days Antananarivo, Andasibe, Isalo National Park, Toliara, Mandrare, Nosy Komba

 This suggested itinerary is perfect for intrepid adventurers looking to see Madagascar’s most incredible destinations, and immerse themselves in the island’s spectacular nature, wildlife and culture.

 Maison Gallieni is a restored colonial mansion with an elegant mix of modern and traditional décor.
-Take a dip in the pool and enjoy the lovely views over the city, or head out to explore the traditional architecture and distinct Indonesian influence of Antananarivo, locally known as ‘Tana’.
+Take a dip in the pool and enjoy the lovely views over the city, or head out to explore the traditional architecture and distinct Indonesian influence of Antananarivo.

-After breakfast, you’ll meet your guide and begin the four-hour drive east to Transfer to Andasibe-Mantadia National Park, a beautiful rainforest park with two protected areas including the Perinet Special Reserve and Mantadia National Park.
+After breakfast, you’ll meet your guide and begin the four-hour drive east to Andasibe-Mantadia National Park.
+It is a beautiful rainforest park with two protected areas including the Perinet Special Reserve and Mantadia National Park.
 The Perinet Reserve is famous for its population of indri lemurs, the largest living lemur species on earth.

 The drive to Andasibe offers a great introduction to rural life in Madagascar, with rice fields, redbrick houses and roadside stalls selling seasonal fruits and vegetables along the route.
-You’ll arrive at Mantadia Lodge in time for lunch (you’ll stay at the lodge on a full-board basis).
+You’ll arrive at Mantadia Lodge in time for lunch (you’ll stay at the lodge on a full-board basis for two nights).

 After breakfast, you’ll meet your guide and make the 1.5 hour drive to Mantadia National Park for a day of adventure and a picnic lunch.
 This stunning park is filled with lemur species including the indri lemur, grey bamboo lemur, red-bellied lemur, white ruffed lemur and diademed sifaka.